George C. Boldt Builds Mansion On Belle Island, Sells It To Former Carnegie Vice President Alexander R. Peacock

 With the island and buildings go the costly furnishings.
 The location is within five minutes of one of the best golf courses in the east and it is also but a short distance from the Thousand Island Yacht Club.

-Alexander R. Peacock would pass away in New York City from pneumonia in 1928.
+Alexander R. Peacock passed away in New York City from pneumonia in 1928.
 He would be survived by his wife, Irene May Affleck Peacock, and children Clarence, Rolland, and Jean Alexander Peacock Eldridge.

 One of the things Mr. Peacock most enjoyed about the Thousand Islands was his collection of boats and being on the water.
-In 1905, he would become Commodore to the St. Lawrence River Club and would often enter his fast motor boat “Radium” into races.
+In 1905, he became Commodore of the St. Lawrence River Club and would often enter his fast motor boat “Radium” into races.
 In 1910, he would have “Irene II” built, one of the finest crafts on the river.
-The Watertown Daily Times would note of it–
+The Watertown Daily Times would note–

-After his death in 1928, Belle Island, the cottage and its furnishings would be purchased by Edward J. Noble, President of Life Savers, Inc. and later Under Secretary of Commerce, who would go about buying much of Boldt’s former estates.
-Not much news was found afterward with regards to the property other than Syracuse.com reported that the property became neglected and was torn down in 1939 and remained without another cottage until 1988.
+After he died in 1928, Belle Island, the cottage, and its furnishings would be purchased by Edward J. Noble, President of Life Savers, Inc. and later Under Secretary of Commerce, who would go about buying much of Boldt’s former estates.
+Unfortunately, not much news was found afterward regarding the property other than Syracuse.com reported that the property became neglected and was torn down in 1939 and remained without another cottage until 1988.

-Today, a smaller, modern cottage is on Belle Island which is another property owned by Vladi Private Islands who rents the island out seasonally.
+Today, a smaller, modern cottage is on Belle Island, another property owned by Vladi Private Islands, which rents the island seasonally.
 Below is a short video they produced several years ago showcasing the property on their YouTube channel.